12 castles you should visit in Denmark

 We all know the best thing about travelling can often be the unexpected things you see along the way; the people; the discoveries you make all by yourself.
 But we also know that we're all human.
 And sometimes you just want to marvel at the big, the bold and the beautiful classics.
 So have a look at ours.

-These really are the usual suspects.
+These really are the most-visited attractions in the capital of Denmark.
 Three of Copenhagen's beloved and most-famous attractions that we all just can't get enough of.

 Royal families don't get much older than this.
 Queen Margrethe II is descended from Viking kings, who ruled Denmark a thousand years ago.
 When you're here, you can explore everything the Vikings left behind and maybe even bump into our current royal family.